Menu

 Plus Iconminus Icon

-MoleMap is a pioneer in mole checks and skin cancer detection.
+MoleMap is a pioneer in skin cancer screening, detection and monitoring.
 Since 2005, MoleMap skin cancer clinics have used the latest technology to discover and diagnose skin cancer easily and with higher accuracy.
 All MoleMap skin assessments are performed by melanographers.
 These are registered nurses with special training in the early detection of melanoma and other skin cancers.

 If any suspicious lesions are detected, these are securely sent for further review by a dermatologist.
 Furthermore, our proven mole check and skin mapping system makes it easier to identify changes and spot skin cancer early — when it’s most treatable.